JakaVodebPhysics/MonteCarloSimulatedAnnealing/README.md

 PARAMETER DEFINITIONS:

-answer : Set this to 0 unless you want to use a predefined particle configuration. lattice : Options are "tri" or "sq" for triagular or square lattice. tempz : The starting temperature of the system (high temperature). tempk : The final temperature of the system (low temperature). tempi= : Temperature interval (should be small). intname : Name your interaction type. jay : The attraction magnitude.
-It ca also be repulsion if jay is negative. lc : how many cs you want to simulate. c : array of all the cs you want to simulate. one c is the magnitude of the repulsion between particles. radij : The cutoff of the interaction (maximum is half the system size). mrad : The range of the hop of a particle in Monte Carlo dynamics. ls : r_s le : Number of system sizes to simulate. side1 : One side of the system in number of lattice sites along the side side2 : Other side of the system in number of lattice sites along the side frac : The ration between the number of particles in the system and the number of lattice sites ni : The number of Monte Carlo sweeps (ni will get multiplied by the number of particles in the system) to perform at each temperature intv : Number of iterations (will also get multiplied by the number of particles in the system) to let pass between sampling the energy and specific heat in the system intt=50
+answer : Set this to 0 unless you want to use a predefined particle configuration.

+lattice : Options are "tri" or "sq" for triagular or square lattice.

+tempz : The starting temperature of the system (high temperature).

+tempk : The final temperature of the system (low temperature).

+tempi : Temperature interval (should be small).

+intname : Name your interaction type.

+jay : The attraction magnitude.
+It ca also be repulsion if jay is negative.

+lc : how many cs you want to simulate.

+c : array of all the cs you want to simulate. one c is the magnitude of the repulsion between particles.

+radij : The cutoff of the interaction (maximum is half the system size).

+mrad : The range of the hop of a particle in Monte Carlo dynamics.

+ls : r_s.

+le : Number of system sizes to simulate.

+side1 : One side of the system in number of lattice sites along the side.

+side2 : Other side of the system in number of lattice sites along the side.

+frac : The ration between the number of particles in the system and the number of lattice sites.

+ni : The number of Monte Carlo sweeps (ni will get multiplied by the number of particles in the system) to perform at each temperature.

+intv : Number of iterations (will also get multiplied by the number of particles in the system) to let pass between sampling the energy and specific heat in the system.

+intt : Number of sweeps (-||-) before sampling begins.